 We Europeans should remember our own history and conclude Europe can, has, and will exist apart from American-led NATO domination.

-As Angela Merkel rightly concluded in May 2017
+As Angela Merkel rightly concluded in May 2017 and which statement applies today

 Despite views to the contrary, Russia and Europe live under the same roof and despite our ideological and value differences have no alternative but to coexist respecting the limits of this relationship.
 But there are also contrasting views between Europe and the US which only confirm the need for greater strategic independence of the European Union as President Emmanuel Macron has suggested.